 4. Cases instead of work experience

-If this is your first time writing a resume for customer service, don’t be afraid you lack work experience.
+If this is your first time writing a customer service CV, don’t be afraid that you lack work experience.

 It’s the skills that matter most, especially for entry-level positions.
 Mention the soft and hard skills you have acquired from your previous occupation, even if it was volunteer work.

-If your experience is limited, focus on a couple of cases of you using soft skills to help people.
+If your experience is limited, focus on a couple of cases when you’ve used soft skills to help people.

 What to include in customer service manager resume

-Crafting a resume for a management position may prove to be a harder challenge.
+Crafting a CV for a management position may prove to be a harder challenge.
 Here is what you need to include to be on top of your game.